g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 ## Health

 * <a href="{{tw}}">Bag of travel meds</a> (£20).
 Many discomforts are now optional.
 No brainer.
-Paracetamol/ibuprofen lysine/aspirin/melatonin/ACC/loratadine/loperamide/calcium carbonate.
-Besides saving yourself 1-2 days of misery a year, you can also save your unprepared friends, which for me was 3 times last year.<br>
+Paracetamol/ibuprofen lysine/aspirin/melatonin/ACC/loratadine/loperamide/calcium carbonate/Kwells.
+Besides saving yourself 1-2 days of misery a year, you can also save your unprepared friends, which for me was 3 times last year. <a href="#fn:1" id="fnref:1">1</a><br>
 _Cost per year_: £20.

 * <a href="{{bow}}">Bowflex SelectTech 552</a> dumbbell (£180).
 By my desk; much harder to avoid than the gym.
 15 dumbbells in one.
 I love how little space they take, and the design is extremely satisfying.
 You can get by with one.<br>